 What is Forex Trading SA?

 The main participants of the foreign exchange market include commercial banks, foreign exchange brokers, central banks, MNCs and individuals and small businesses.
-One of the reasons individuals speculate currencies in online forex trading is to make profit or hedge unwanted currency risk.
+One of the reasons individuals speculate currencies in online forex trading is to make a profit or hedge unwanted currency risk.
 All these participants in the forex trading marketplace trade via a bank or a broker.
-A broker or a bank gives the retail client a trading account that will be funded in a base currency.
-Once it is funded, the trader will be able to buy and sell currencies online with the aim to make profit.
+A broker or a bank gives the retail client a trading account that will be funded in base currency.
+Once it is funded, the trader will be able to buy and sell currencies online to make a profit.

 How Does Forex Trading Work in South Africa?

 Foreign exchange trading online is all about buying and selling currencies.
 You trade one currency for another.
-In order to trade, you are required to open an account and deposit money.
-You can trade for short-term or long-term.
+To trade, you are required to open an account and deposit money.
+You can trade for the short-term or long-term.
 FX trading is traded in currency pairs, for example, EUR/USD, the most-traded currency pair in the world.
 The first currency is called the ‘base currency’, while the second currency is called the ‘quote currency’.

 Example of trade; the quotation EUR/USD 1.1234 is the price of the euro expressed in U.S dollars.
-This means 1 Euro equals to 1.1234 American Dollar.
+This means 1 Euro equals to 1.1234 American dollars.

 The Forex market is open 24 hours a day in different parts of the world, from 5 p.m.
 EST on Sunday until 4 p.m.
 EST on Friday.
 Most of the currencies are traded in the major financial centers of Zürich, Frankfurt, Paris, Sydney, Singapore, London, New York, Tokyo and Hong Kong.

 What Influences Prices in Forex Trading?

 There are a lot of factors that cause exchange rates to change.
-It is very important to know why an exchange rate changes.
+It is very important to know why the exchange rate changes.
 The main causes of changes in supply and demand are due to changes in geopolitical events, economic trends and changes to market sentiment.
-But there are 6 main factors that influence prices in currency trading:
+But 6 main factors influence prices in currency trading:

 - Differentials in interest rates